 How to use Microverb II in your Studio

 The 16 programs in Alesis Microverb II offer a wide range of ambient spaces.
 Its compact, affordable format means that even the smallest 4 track studio can own more than one Alesis Microverb II.
-One of the greatest differences between home recordings and top flight record productions is in the quality and number of high performance reverb processors.
+One of the greatest differences between home recordings and topflight record productions is in the quality and number of high-performance reverb processors.
 Simply stated, the big studios have a lot of digital reverbs and smaller studios usually don’t.
 Alesis Microverb II changes all that.

 The illustration shows a typical reverb assignment for a no holds barred record production.
 While this setup may not represent the capabilities of your own recording efforts, it does illustrate why modern recordings sound so spacious and dramatic.
-The 16 bit processor in Alesis Microverb II allows you to create this sense of space with crystalline clarity and great resolution.
+The 16-bit processor in Alesis Microverb II allows you to create this sense of space with crystalline clarity and great resolution.

 These programs were chosen for the purpose of creating a ‘sound stage’ for the musical performance.
-There is a well-defined sense of three dimensional space that is occupied by each instrument: left to right and front to back.
+There is a well-defined sense of three-dimensional space that is occupied by each instrument: left to right and front to back.
 The blocks in the illustration indicate the physical placement of each instrument, and the spreading of the sound due to the psycho acoustic imaging characteristics of each program.
-Notice that the small programs have more of a centered spatial image while the large programs are wider, more open and spacious.
+Notice that the small programs have more of a centred spatial image while the large programs are wider, more open and spacious.

 Recommended programs are listed by number next to each instrument.
-These program suggestions are based on current popular uses of digital reverb, but use your imagination and please experiment.
+These program suggestions are based on current popular uses of digital reverb but use your imagination and please experiment.
 Musical style, personal taste and creativity are your guidelines.
 This mix uses 9 Alesis Microverb II programs simultaneously.
 The affordability of Alesis Microverb II easily brings at least a portion of this mix within the reach of all studios.

 The mix control settings apply to either the mix control on Alesis Microverb II for standalone operation, or the settings can apply to the sends and receives of a mixing console.
 IMPORTANT!
 When used with the sends and receives of a mixing console the mix control on Alesis Microverb II should always be set fully clockwise, and the returns on the console panned hard left and right for the full stereo effect.